Categories

 The intensity of a loud Maori haka with its synchronized percussion of stomping, body slaps and guttural roars with wild eyes, jutting chin and flashing teeth taps a similar instinct.

 Moshing is a primal awakening of suburban youth.
-It’s a rite of initiation, bound deep in a violence that is uniquely American.
+It’s a rite of initiation, bound deep in a violence that is uniquely American (a topic I explored in A Grief Observed in American Cities).
 Following our roots as a radical rebel colony, moshing binds individual free will into a unitive creative expression.
 It’s a tribal group-think, a collective need to be heard.

 Not all moshing is a collective expression; I’d argue individuals punching air does not constitute mosh.
 There is a YouTube video of a chick at a metal concert wandering through a pack of wildly flailing guys, oblivious to the danger she’s placing herself.
 A young man caught deep in his own ritual, head down, rotated violently from his hunched core and whipped his extended arm to backhand her clean across her skull, likely breaking her nose.